OUR WORK IN THE UK

 We work closely with local schools, youth clubs and community workers to identify children and young adults who need and deserve to make a change to their lives, or who have a history of volunteer work but cannot afford a paid gap experience as they look to a career in maybe charity, nursing, teaching or social care.

 The Youth Forum

 Once a month, our Youth Forum meet to discuss new projects and/or fundraising ideas and manage them with autonomy.
-The Youth Forum was established by a group of volunteers from our UK Youth Development Project who wanted to be able to offer greater support to the organisation and the local community following their experiences in Moldova.
+The Youth Forum was established by a group of volunteers from our UK Youth Development Project who wanted to be able to offer greater support to the organisation and the local community following their experiences working for LEF.
 For example, the Youth Forum have successfully run a variety of fundraising events from quizzes to football matches.
 Recently, they have started working on a new initiative- partnering with local food banks.
-As The Little Edi Foundation receives a large amount of donations in clothes, toiletries and stationery supplies, the Youth Forum thought it would be a good idea to begin a UK based project where these items are also donated locally, as well as in the communities based in Moldova..
+As The Little Edi Foundation receives a large amount of donations in clothes, toiletries and stationery supplies, the Youth Forum thought it would be a good idea to begin a UK based project where these items are also donated locally.